bhenning2556/bh-portfolio/README.md

 ### Benjamin Henning - Portfolio
 This project is a responsive website designed to showcase my personal skills and experience in Web Development, Data Science and Design.
+You can visit the live website at https://benjaminhenning.com.

 ## Features
 - Responsive design that fits any screen.